Got any questions about the 8 Plus? We’ve got the answers for you

 We would recommend that you invest in a case or cover.
 A good cover can protect your phone from cracked screens, from drops, dents, dirt, scratches and help keep it looking like new for when you’d like to sell it.

 It weighs 202 grams, which is slightly more than a can of tinned tomato and onion mix.
+Because of the introduction of the glass back and a new steel structure, the 8 Plus can often feel and look heavier than previous models.

 Created and developed by Apple Inc, iOS is the operating system used on the iPhone, iPad and iPod Touch. iOS is a system with a user interface based on multi-touch gestures using tapping, swiping, pinching and reverse pinching which all have specific actions and meanings within the iOS system.
 It was first released in 2007 and is updated every year with more features, better performance and an overall greater experience for the user.
 To date, all iOS updates to iPhone and iPad users have been free, even those with older models.